-ACF has a strong preference for presentations that feature recent findings in empirical research based on rigorous, experimental designs, although discussions of work in progress will not be automatically excluded.
-Presentations that combine research findings with input from State and local practitioners are especially welcome.
+OPRE has a strong preference for presentations that highlight recent findings in empirical research, particularly research based on rigorous, experimental designs, although we will consider discussions of work in progress.
+Presentations that combine research findings with input from state and local practitioners are especially welcome.

 OPRE may request a draft presentation or paper prior to making a final decision.

 Conference sessions will be 75 minutes in length, and may consist of three presentations, two presentations and one prepared commentary or some other format.
-While each session varies, individuals submitting proposals should expect approximately 15 minutes per presentation so that all sessions reserve time at the end for audience questions and discussion.
+All sessions will reserve time at the end for audience questions and discussion.

-OPRE is particularly interested in fostering the work of emerging scholars in the family self-sufficiency and related fields.
-To support this effort, OPRE will once again feature work from emerging scholars at the 2014 conference.
+OPRE is particularly interested in fostering the work of new and emerging scholars in the family self-sufficiency field.
+To support this effort, OPRE will once again feature work from emerging scholars at the 2016 conference.
 Emerging scholars include those who are currently in graduate school or are only a few years past completing a degree.
 OPRE will host specific opportunities to feature the work of emerging scholars during the conference, which may include paper presentations or a special poster session.
 Individuals who are early in their careers are strongly encouraged to submit proposals for the conference.
 You will be asked to denote whether you are an emerging scholar on the online proposal submission form.